#39 TRENDING IN Music & Podcasts 🔥

 Suggestions on where to get started with classical music

 The amount of classical music available may seem daunting to someone wanting to get started with the genre.
-To help ease you into classical music, here are some recommendations of YouTube channels and videos that provide great classical music to listen to while you study.
+To help ease you into classical music, here are some recommendations of YouTube channels and videos that offer great classical music to listen to while you study.

-• Just Instrumental Music is a YouTube channel that posts videos that “are perfectly suitable to focus on studying, reading, working and improving your concentration and memorization while listening to the greatest composers of all times".
+Just Instrumental Music is a YouTube channel that posts videos that “are perfectly suitable to focus on studying, reading, working and improving your concentration and memorization while listening to the greatest composers of all times".

-• HALIDONMUSIC posts classical music videos often catered to a certain atmospheric theme.
+HALIDONMUSIC posts classical music videos often catered to a certain atmospheric theme.
 Why not try listening to their Dark Academia classical music video to help get you in the academic mood!

 Image Credit: Wegow from Giphy

-Areesha Ahmed
+Areesha A

-10k+ pageviews
+50k+ pageviews

-Areesha is a student from London.
+Areesha is currently a student.
 She enjoys watching horror films and drinking tea.
 When she is not reading books, she is buying them.

 Comment